torch/nn/doc/criterion.md

 loss(t, o) = - sum_i weights[i] * (t[i] * log(o[i]) + (1 - t[i]) * log(1 - o[i]))
 ```

 This is used for measuring the error of a reconstruction in for example an auto-encoder.
+Note that the targets `t[i]` should be numbers between 0 and 1, for instance, the output of an [`nn.Sigmoid`](transfer.md#nn.Sigmoid) layer.

 <a name="nn.MarginCriterion"></a>